ryuheechul/nixos-terraform/README.md

 - https://aran.dev/posts/deploying-nixos-on-proxmox/
 - https://www.reddit.com/r/NixOS/comments/1aw9k9v/default_username_password_for_nixos_lxc_on_proxmox/

-After trial and error (and now in 2025), what I would do are followings:
+After trial and error (and now in 2025), what I would do are the following:
 Choose one from here https://hydra.nixos.org/job/nixos/release-25.05/nixos.proxmoxLXC.x86_64-linux#tabs-status and copy the URL and feed that to a CT template.

 And create a container based on that.